 Brian J. Druker, M.D.
 Upon consummation of the Business Combination, Dr. Druker will serve as a member of the Combined Company Board.
 Dr. Druker has served in various capacities at the Oregon Health and Science University, as a physician since July 1993, professor since July 2000, and associate dean of Oncology since July 2010.
 Since July 2007, Dr. Druker served as director of the Oregon Health and Science University Knight Cancer Institute.
 Dr. Druker has served as a member of the scientific advisory board of Aptose Biosciences Inc. (Nasdaq: APTO), a biotechnology company, since 2013.
-Since May 2018, Dr. Druker has served as a member of the scientific advisory board of Grail, Inc., a biotechnology company, from May 2016 to September 2019.
+Since May 2018, Dr. Druker has served as a member of the board of directors of Amgen Inc. (Nasdaq: AMGN), a multinational biopharmaceutical company.
+Dr. Druker served as a member of the scientific advisory board of Grail, Inc., a biotechnology company, from May 2016 to September 2019.
 Dr. Druker has been recognized with numerous awards, including the Warren Alpert Prize from Harvard Medical School, the Lasker-DeBakey Award for Clinical Medical Research, the Japan Prize in Healthcare and Medical Technology, and most recently, the 2018 Tang Prize in Biopharmaceutical Science.
 Dr. Druker has been elected to the National Academy of Medicine, the National Academy of Sciences and the American Academy of Arts and Sciences.
 Dr. Druker received a B.A. in chemistry from the University of California, San Diego, and an M.D. from the University of San Diego Medicine, San Diego.
 We believe Dr. Druker is qualified to serve on the Combined Company Board due to his extensive experience in cancer research industry and leadership experience on public company boards of directors.